Leadership

 Sylvia.Pla-Raith@ohioago.gov

-Sylvia Pla-Raith has vast expertise in advocating for the interests of older adults and a justice society.
+Sylvia Pla-Raith has vast expertise in advocating for the interests of older adults and a just society.
 Sylvia is the immediate past Chairperson and active member of the Ohio Coalition for Adult Protective Services Directors of the Board.
 She currently serves as the Deputy Administrator, Community Programs for Cuyahoga County Division of Senior and Adult Services.
-Prior to joining Cuyahoga County, she served as the Director of the Elder Justice Unit and the Lead Staff of the Elder Abuse Commission at the Ohio Of the Ohio Attorney General.
-Her experiences include, elder abuse investigations, training, advocacy and policy development.
-Sylvia actively serves on serval collaboratives that focus on elder justice through education, outreach, advocacy, policy and coalition building.
-Her experiences include, elder abuse investigations, training, advocacy and policy development.
-She a Master of Arts degree from John Carroll University and a Bachelor of Science in Psychology from The Ohio State University and a certified adult protective services core trainer for the Ohio Human Services Training System (OHSTS).
+Before joining Cuyahoga County, she served as the Director of the Elder Justice Unit and the Lead Staff of the Elder Abuse Commission at the Office of the Ohio Attorney General.
+Her experiences include elder abuse investigations, training, advocacy, and policy development.
+Sylvia actively serves on several collaboratives that focus on elder justice through education, outreach, advocacy, policy, and coalition building.
+Her experiences include elder abuse investigations, training, advocacy, and policy development.
+She has a Master of Arts degree from John Carroll University, a Bachelor of Science in Psychology from Ohio State University, and is a certified adult protective services core trainer for the Ohio Human Services Training System (OHSTS).